10 MILE IS NOW ONE-WAY FROM WEST TO EAST

 Most Sundays, our worship services begin with some readings, a sermon, and prayers, followed by Holy Communion (a.k.a. the Lord’s Supper).
 This ancient ritual order goes back to the early church, and we fill it with progressive language often drawn from Celtic and other sources.
 A Gluten Free wafer is available upon request.
 We do not use incense and we only decorate the altar area with flowers on a couple of special occasions in the year (mainly Christmas and Easter).

 Coffee Hour with light snacks and a chance to socialize follows both services—a great chance to get to know others!

 Children are welcome in worship at all times in either service.
 We provide a “soft space” in the worship space with kids’ books and quiet toys—and we love kid noises anyway!

 Accessibility Our facility has barrier free, accessible entrances, with a drive-up, drop off front entrance.

 Covid safety measures Our measures shift depending on case counts in the region.
-Currently we continue to wear masks (except at the lectern/altar), provide hand sanitizer, sign-in (for contact tracing), and run two fans and a small HEPA filter throughout worship services.
+Currently we are mask optional.
+We continue to provide hand sanitizer, have masks available and run two fans and a small HEPA filter throughout worship services.
 There is room for participants to spread out as they feel comfortable, and we respect those who prefer no-contact greetings.
 Taking communion is optional: with sanitized hands, the priest or deacon dips a wafer in wine and places it in the communicant’s outstretched hands.